INM-6/alpaca/doc/introduction.rst

 of a series of functions, executed in sequence.
 The function may take some data as input, and produce output based on a transformation of that data or generate new data.
-Finally, the functions may be controlled by parameters that ultimately modify their behavior and affect the generation of the output.
+Finally, the functions may be controlled by parameters that modify their behavior and affect the generation of the output.

 Therefore, we define the following concepts with respect to a function used in the Python script: